 Call your doctor for instructions if you forget to apply a Sancuso skin patch at least 24 hours before your chemotherapy is scheduled to start.
 Do not use extra patches to make up the missed dose.

-Sancuso side effectsGet emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Remove the skin patch and call your doctor at once if you have a serious side effect such as:
+Get emergency medical help if you have any signs of an allergic reaction to Sancuso: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-severe redness, itching, swelling, or other irritation where the patch is worn;
+severe redness, itching, swelling, or other irritation where the patch is worn; or

-Less serious Sancuso side effects may include:
+Common Sancuso side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Sancuso?